voryx/restgeneratorbundle/README.md

         view:    { annotations: false }
         router:  { annotations: true }

+## Generating the Controller

+Generate the REST controller

+    php app/console voryx:generate:rest

+This will guide you through the generator which will generate a RESTful controller for an entity.

-Add a route:  (Hopefully this will be added to the generator soon)
+You will still need to Add a route for each generated entity:  (Hopefully this will be added to the generator soon)

     api_posts:
         type:     rest